J-AutomationLab/drone_explorer_agent/README.md

 Since the hardware is generally limited in processing power, the heavy processes are done in the edge and the controller has been build as light as possible.

 ## Database
-The database is a big word for a set of folders.
-Since the data is simple here, this design is good enough:
+The database is a big word for a set of folders:
 * The images are stored in the */database/image* folder as jpg files.
 * The pose and estimated data are stored in the */database/json* folder as json files.